ptarmiganlabs/butler-docs/content/en/docs/getting started/install/_index.md

 Sorry - there is no installer for Butler.
 You will need to work a bit on the command line to set things up.

-It's not as bad as it sounds though, the instructions here should help settings things up.
+It's not as bad as it sounds though, the instructions here should help.
+If you run into troubles you can always reach out via the [GitHub discussion forums](https://github.com/ptarmiganlabs/butler/discussions).

 ## Prerequisites